hacker1430/android_device_leeco_x3/README.md

-# LeEco Le 1s (x3) - crDroid N
+# LeEco Le 1s (x3) - RR N 5.8.4
 ==============

-This branch is device tree for building crDroid N Rom for Leeco 1S/eco.
+This branch is device tree for building RR N 5.8.4 Rom for Leeco 1S/eco.

 ---